mvolkmann/blog/src/prolog.md

 This is an odd requirement for users!
 Entering 'Mark'. results in the following output: `Hello, Mark!`.

-To remove the required for the user to surround the value being entered in quotes and end with a period, SWI-Prolog provides the `read_line_to_string` predicate.
+To remove the requirement for the user to surround the value being entered in quotes and end with a period, SWI-Prolog provides the `read_line_to_string` predicate.
 This allows the user to enter any text and press the return key.
+Note that this predicate name violates Prolog naming convention for I/O that "read" is reserved for predicates that read entire Prolog terms.
 For example:

 ```prolog